bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `SWP` sets the state of the lock channel sweep.
 The state may be either ON or OFF.
-If no state is specified RNMR will prompt for it witht hte current value as a default.
+If no state is specified RNMR will prompt for it with the current value as a default.

 # T
 ---